ClementineOldfield/barrio-rails-app/README.md

 Purchases and carts needed to have columns to reflect the Stripe transaction ID.

-Images was technically not a table in the end, since it was handled by Rails' Active Storage, but we left it in the diagram in order to illustrate the data relationship.
+Images was technically not a table in the end, since it was handled by Rails' Active Storage,but we left it in the diagram in order to illustrate the data relationship.

+In order to maintain the integrity of the data and prevent orphaned purchases if users/listings were deleted, we did not add the ability to completely delete a user's account or listing/s.
+We instead implemented a "soft delete" functionality that would deactivate the user's account or archive the listing.
+This allowed other tables to keep referencing those items without errors.

 ### Final ER Diagram

 ![Final ER Diagram](docs/barrio-er-diagram-final.png)

 ## *14. Provide User stories for your App.*